tasdikrahman/tasdikrahman.me/_posts/2020-11-21-choosing-between-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 Before we start, big, here will be relative, but for the sake of this conversation, let's say you plan to run a cluster, with worker nodes greater than ~50 (this is a big cluster for me right now, more on the why part of it in a bit) and a small cluster for the context of this post is say, 5-10 worker nodes.

+#### Basic house keeping

+Having separate cluster(s) for staging and production, similar to how you would have been following the same for your compute infrastructure on VM's.

 #### Multi tenancy

 Hard multi-tenancy is something, which might not work the way as expected as of now on k8s, even with [netpols](https://kubernetes.io/docs/concepts/services-networking/network-policies/)/[namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and upcoming mechanisms like [Hierararchical namespaces (aka HNC)](https://github.com/kubernetes-sigs/multi-tenancy/blob/master/incubator/hnc), which is still in incubation at the time of writing this.